 - Start with an open mind.
 Attitude is everything.
 We were an emotional wreck when we sat down to do our first budget.
 We didn’t get it, and it was frustrating.
 Keep your chin up.
 It gets better.
 After the first one, the rest are pretty simple.

 - Use the tool that works best for you.
 We tried to do our first budget on paper.
 It was horrible.
 There was so much eraser dust.
-We quickly found comfort in an electronic budget spreadsheet template made by our mentors in our Financial Peace University class.
+We quickly found comfort in an electronic budget spreadsheet template made by our mentors in our Financial Peace University class, which we now available when you sign up for our newsletter.
 This changed budgeting for us forever!
 We love it.
 You may not.
 A written plan might work better for you.
 Find what works best and run with it.
 Here’s a look at the spreadsheet we use:

 - Allow yourself enough time.
 It took us about four hours the first time.
 Again, we didn’t have the best tool at that time, but don’t sell yourself short.
 This is something you will be using for a long time.
 Give it the time it deserves.
 Don’t try to cram it into a 20-minute window you have.